Newcastle Kwazulu-natal, South Africa Travel Guide

 Purchase souvenirs well in advance, check baggage allowance, and use reputable shipping services.

-Non-resident visitors can claim a VAT refund at the international airport by presenting goods and original tax invoices.
+Non-resident visitors can claim a VAT a refund from the international airport by presenting goods and original tax invoices.

 Arrive at the airport sufficiently early for check-in.
 Reconfirm flight times and double-check your accommodation at check-out.